NEONScience/portal-core-components/README.md

 For local development without needing to send things to git, you may want to check out the npm link command at https://docs.npmjs.com/cli/link.
 This can cause some unexpected behaviors, so do some research before you try.

+## Building the Library

-Once modified, rebuild the library and generate TypeScript declaration files like so:
+After any additions or modifications to source the library must be rebuilt in order for the changes to be importable by other applications.
+Rebuild the library and generate TypeScript declaration files like so:

     npm run lib

-which will place the components in /lib.
-These built components should be checked into git.
+This places all built asses in /lib.
+These built components should be checked into git, so make sure to `git add` any appropriate new files in /lib.

+### Windows Users: NODE_ENV fix

+For Windows users the `npm run lib` command may fail with complaint about 'NODE_ENV' not being a recognized command.
+This is due to the Linux-based syntax of one of the node scripts for portal-core-components.
+This can be resolved by globally installing [win-node-env](https://www.npmjs.com/package/win-node-env):

+    npm install -g win-node-env

 ## Library Composition